-Symptoms vary depending on the severity of the disease.
+Symptoms of dengue fever will depend on the severity of the disease.
+Around

 - aching muscles and joints

 - sore throat

 - vomiting at least three times in 24 hours

 changes in temperaturefrom very hot to very cold